spcjjp/asic-design-class/Task2/README.md

-# Task2: Get the same output from both gcc and RISCV gcc, and also debug the output got from riscv gcc.
+# Task2: Get the same output from both gcc and RISCV gcc